turingschool/front-end-curriculum/projects/M2-static-comp-challenge.md

 * Images
 * Icons
 * [Fonts](https://fonts.google.com/)
 * Color palette, but ONLY if you select a complementary palette.
-We highly encourage you to visit sites like: [material palette](https://www.materialpalette.com/) or [coolors](https://coolors.co/) or [color-hex](http://www.color-hex.com/color-palettes/)
+We highly encourage you to visit sites like: [material palette](https://www.materialpalette.com/) or [coolors](https://coolors.co/) or [color-hex](http://www.color-hex.com/color-palettes/).
-* Etc.

 ***